Wednesday, 30 March 2016

 SHAHI EGG CURRY

 This island is the perfect place for foodies.
 You are spoilt for choices when it comes to food.
 Almost with every dish there is a choice of rice or noodles.
 Thats where I have restrictions and settle with a soup or salad mostly.
 Coming to the Egg Curry, yesterday I wished to prepare something different from the regular affair.
-This made at home shahi spice paste I use in chicken / mutton / paneer also.
-It is mildly spiced, little sweet n flavourful.
+This made at home shahi spice paste I use in chicken / mutton / paneer dishes too.
+It is mildly spiced, a little of sweet & flavourful.
 Shahi Egg Curry goes very well with both rice or breads, perhaps better with breads.
 Let us prepare this yummy Shahi Egg Curry together in few easy steps....

 INGREDIENTS :